FactoryTalk-Optix/NetLogic_CheatSheet/README.md

 The examples provided are to be used as a reference for building your own application and should not be used in production as-is.
 It is recommended to adapt the example for the purpose, observing the highest safety standards.

-This guide does not replace the official FT OPtix documentation, it is just a place to access the most-used code snippet with a brief explanation.
+This guide does not replace the official FT Optix documentation, it is just a place to access the most-used code snippet with a brief explanation.

 ## Sections